SchulzLab/ORNA/README.md

 ## About
 With the advances in deep sequencing technologies, assembling high coverage datasets has become a challenge in terms of memory and runtime requirements.
 Hence, read normalization, a lossy read filtering approach is gaining a lot of attention.
 Although current normalization algorithms are efficient, they provide no guarantee to preserve important k-mers that form connections between different genomic regions in the graph.
 There is a possibility that the resultant assembly is fragmented.
 In this work, normalization is phrased as a set multicover problem on reads and a linear time approximation algorithm is proposed, named ORNA (Optimized Read Normalization Algorithm).
 ORNA normalizes to the minimum number of reads required to retain all k-mers and relative kmer abundances from the original dataset.
 Hence, no connections from the original graph are lost and coverage information is preserved.

+##When to use ORNA
+ORNA is a read normalization software developed in spirit of Diginorm.
+ORNA is computaional inexpensive and it guarentees the preservation of all the kmers from the original dataset.
+It can be used if the user has a high covergae dataset but does not have enough compuational memory or if the user has limited runtime.
+The user must be aware that using ORNA (or in that case any normalization software) might have a significant impact on the assemblies produced as it is highly dependant on the dataset.

 ##Algorithm
 ```
 1. Input : Read set R, LogBase b, kmer size k